HeardLibrary/digital-scholarship/script/python/install.md

 There are [many flavors of Python](https://www.infoworld.com/article/3267976/python/anaconda-cpython-pypy-and-more-know-your-python-distributions.html) and there is no way we could describe how to install all of them.
 In the instructions here, we will install the reference implementation of Python: CPython.
 It is the default and most widely used flavor.
 The version of Python we will be installing is version 3.
 (For information about the distinction between Python 2 and 3, see the [Python resources page](../#python-2-vs-python-3))

+If you are planning to use the [Anaconda distribution](https://heardlibrary.github.io/digital-scholarship/script/anaconda/), you don't need to do this installation - Python 3 will automatically be installed as part of the overall Anaconda installation.
+Anaconda also gives you the opportunity to install VS Code, a full featured [code editor](../editor/) that you can use to write and debug Python.

 If you think that you are going to want to exclusively use the Integrated Development Environment called Thonny, then you can skip these instructions and the follow the [Thonny installation instructions](thonny) instead of these instructions.
 Thonny automatically installs a bundled implementation of CPython 3 as part of its installation.
 However, if you want to also be able to run Python from the command line or edit scripts using a code editor, you should go ahead and install Python using these instructions.
 You can install stand-alone Python as described here and also install Thonny later if you wish.

 ## What's the console?